Degrees & Certificates Explained

 Occupational Skills Award (OSA)

 - Prepares you for immediate employment or adds to your marketability to employers

 - Awarded upon successful completion of 9-14 semester credit hours specified in a particular technical area

 - Meets the minimum standard for program length specified in the federal Workforce Investment Act (WIA)

 - For students who want to enter the workforce after completing the program or to enhance their skills in their fields

-See a list of our OSA Programs.
+See the Catalog for a list of our OSA Programs.